xcore/sc_capacitive_sensing/doc/appnote.rst

 Interpreting data
 -----------------

-The measurement above returns an *analogue* value that represents the total capacitance.
+The measurement above represents an *analogue* value that is proportional to the total capacitance.
 It includes noise caused by, for example, the power supply, and its values are subject to design variations in for example resistor values.

 The operations can be performed to improve the data:
-1. Smoothing
+#.
+Smoothing
-1. Background level detection
+#.
+Background level detection
-1. Pulse generation
+#.
+Pulse generation
-1. Hysteresis
+#.
+Hysteresis

 Smoothing
 ~~~~~~~~~